javl/openFrameworks_sublime/README.md

 Most of the time when your script won't compile you can go back to the top of the output and scroll down until you hit the first red line: 99% of the time, this line shows the actual error you need to fix..

 The exact colors may depend on the theme you are using (I'm using `Monokai (SL).tmTheme`).
-To change the keyword you need to install `PackageDev`.
+To change the keywords or colors, you need to install `PackageDev`.
 You can then change the [openFrameworks-console.TAML-tmLanguage](https://github.com/javl/openFrameworks_sublime/blob/master/openFrameworks-console.YAML-tmLanguage) file and generate the `openFrameworks-console.tmLanguage` file with the `PackageDev: Convert (YAML, JSON, PList) to...` command.